Why Have Complaints About Doctors Doubled In The Last 5 Years?

 According to a newly published report assembled by the General Medical Council, social media takes the brunt of the blame.
 Patients are flooding online to Facebook and Twitter to vent their frustration, discussing everything from waiting times and limited medical advice to negligence and misdiagnoses by certain GPs.

 With the rise of smartphones and tablets, it’s easier than ever before to join online communities, discuss treatments and complain.
-Most of the complaints centre on poor standards of care in general, but a large proportion involved personal attacks on registered doctors.
+Most of the complaints centre on poor standards of care in general, but a large proportion involved personal attacks on qualified doctors.
 Unless such complaints are filed to the Care Quality Commission or the NHS organisation responsible, doctors will find it increasingly difficult to monitor them, let alone reply.

 Spare a thought for those poor doctors